MicrosoftDocs/windows-dev-docs/windows-apps-src/design/controls-and-patterns/rich-text-block.md

 ## Create a rich text block

 The content property of RichTextBlock is the [Blocks](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.richtextblock.blocks) property, which supports paragraph based text via the [Paragraph](https://docs.microsoft.com/uwp/api/Windows.UI.Xaml.Documents.Paragraph) element.
 It doesn't have a **Text** property that you can use to easily access the control's text content in your app.
-However, RichTextBlock provides several unique features that TextBlock doesn’t provide.
+However, RichTextBlock provides several unique features that TextBlock doesn't provide.

 RichTextBlock supports:
 - Multiple paragraphs.
 Set the indentation for paragraphs by setting the [TextIndent](https://docs.microsoft.com/uwp/api/windows.ui.xaml.controls.richtextblock.textindent) property.